 |

-Katrya Ly (she/her) (kly035@ucr.edu) is currently pursuing a Ph.D. in the Education department at the University of California, Riverside.
+Katrya Ly (she/her) (kly035@ucr.edu) is currently pursuing a Ph.D. in Higher Education Administration & Policy at the University of California, Riverside.
 She began her journey in higher education at Irvine Valley College and later transferred to the University of California, Irvine where she received her B.A. in Social Policy & Public Service.
-At UCI, Katrya completed an honors thesis on Hmong students’ persistence in higher education.
-She is interested in higher education access and attainment for Hmong and other Southeast Asian students. |
+At UCI, Katrya completed a grant-funded honors thesis on Hmong students’ persistence in higher education.
+Now at UCR, Katrya is the advisor of the Hmong Student Association on campus.
+Her research interests include critical race studies, diversity in higher education, and higher education access and attainment for Hmong and other underrepresented students. |

 |